vornit/The-Social-Auction-Network/docs/week1.md

 ### Iiro:
 Set up the project pipeline.

+### Pertti:
+Set up the local development environment and wrote one OWASP consideration.

 ## OWASP top ten week 1 considerations:

 ### A07:2021 – Identification and Authentication Failures